brianshumate/katacoda-scenarios/vault-telemetry-splunk/01-start-containers.md

 Apply complete!
 Resources: 7 added, 0 changed, 0 destroyed.
 ```

-Although Terraform has succeeded in deploying the infrastructure, the vtl-splunk container will still be provisioning and that takes some additional time.
-To wait for Splunk to become fully ready and have a **healthy** status, use this command.
+Although Terraform has succeeded in deploying the infrastructure, the vtl-splunk container will still be provisioning and that takes additional time.
+To wait for Splunk to become fully ready with a **healthy** status, use this command.

 ```shell
 export splunk_ready=0